TheRealCodeBeard/ServerlessTwitterBot/STEP2.md

 ## What's this all about?
 In this step you will install the Azure Functions extension for Visual Studio Code if you haven't already.
 You will also need the Azure Functions Core Tools.

+## TL;DR
+- Install Azure Functions Extension if you haven't already.
+- Install Azure Functions Core Tools if you haven't already .

 ## Known gotchas

 1. If you are unable to install for some reason you won't be able to get very far with this tutorial.